OpenEvalProject/evals/manuscripts/elife-85249/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/85249/elife-85249-fig2-v1.jpg)

-**Figure 2.:** CG30056, is dispensable for male fertility in D. melanogaster.(A) The SNBP gene, CG30056, is encoded co-directionally in an intron of the essential frazzled gene.
+**Figure 2.:** (A) The SNBP gene, CG30056, is encoded co-directionally in an intron of the essential frazzled gene.
 Using guide RNAs designed to match sites flanking CG30056, and a healing construct encoding eye-specific DsRed, we created a knockout allele replacing CG30056 with DsRed.
 The knockout was verified using PCR and primers flanking the CG30056 locus (right).
 Note that balancer lines encode a wildtype copy of CG30056.
 (B) We performed fertility assays comparing CG30056 homozygous knockout flies with heterozygous controls, either KO/Balancer or KO/wt (gray ovals).
 Each dot represents a single replicate, and the average and 95% confidence interval based on standard errors are shown in the figures.
 Fertility assays were performed either for a few days or to sperm exhaustion (gray ovals).
 We also assayed fertility of knockout strains for the fertility-essential Mst77F gene, and the fertility-nonessential Tpl94D gene.
 We also documented the sex ratios of the resulting progeny in (C).
 Consistent with previous findings, we found that Mst77F knockout males are essentially sterile and Tpl94D knockout males were indistinguishable from their heterozygous controls.
 We found either no or weak evidence of fertility impairments in two different crosses with homozygous CG30056 knockout males compared to KO/Balancer controls.
 However, we found no evidence of CG30056 requirement for male fertility in more stringent ‘sperm exhaustion’ fertility experiments compared to KO/wildtype controls (gray ovals).
 (C) We observed no significant evidence of sex-ratio distortion that would suggest an X-versus-Y meiotic drive in progeny resulting from either CG30056, Mst77F, or Tpl94D knockout males.
 Although there is suggestive evidence of sex-ratio distortion in progeny of one of the Mst77F genotypes, this is inconsistent between the two crosses and most likely due to stochastic effects of having very few resulting progeny.
-The raw data of (B) and (C) are shown in Supplementary file 8.Figure 2—source data 1.Figure 2C.Figure 2—source data 2.Figure 2C.
+The raw data of (B) and (C) are shown in Supplementary file 8.

 Next, we tested how CG30056 contributes to male fertility.
 We first generated CG30056-KO homozygous males by crossing two different CG30056-KO founder lines either to each other or to a D. melanogaster strain with a large deletion spanning CG30056 (Df(2R)BSC880).
 This ‘trans-heterozygote’ strategy prevents our phenotypes from being affected by CRISPR/Cas9-generated off-target mutations generated in the same founder chromosome.
 As controls, we used CG30056/SM6a or CG30056/CyO heterozygous males (SM6a and CyO are balancer chromosomes with an intact copy of CG30056).
 We compared the fertility of these males by mating them with two wildtype females at room temperature and counting their adult offspring.
 We found only modest differences in offspring number between heterozygous controls and homozygous knockout males (Figure 2B; Supplementary file 8), implying that loss of CG30056 does not significantly lower male fertility.
 We also detected no evidence of sex-ratio distortion in our crosses (Figure 2C; Supplementary file 8).
 Parallel fertility experiments conducted with mutants of Mst77F or Tpl94D recapitulated previous findings, confirming the essentiality of Mst77F and the dispensability of Tpl94D (Figure 2B; Supplementary file 8; Gärtner et al., 2015; Kimura and Loppin, 2016).